GideonMarsh/RL-Mega-Man-v2/README.md

 As of right now, the algorithm is capable of progressing through the early parts of a level, learning to overcome each obstacle at a steady rate.
 However, the speed at which the algorithm learns to overcome obstacles decreases dramatically around 25% through the level.
 It is unclear exactly why this happens, but some theories I have are:
 - There is some unseen bug or inefficiency in the current implementation that when found will solve the issue.
 - The speed at which the population "learns" is inversely correlated to the complexity of each brain.
 The further it progresses, the slower it will continue to progress.
-The slowdown is expected behavior.
+The slowdown is expected behavior, and exponentially longer times are required for continued progress.
 - Due to my implementation of the algorithm, the speed at which it overcomes the earlier obstacles is exaggerated, and the eventual slowdown is the actual baseline progression speed.
 - I may have accidentally programmed the script in such a way that favors early progression at the cost of later progression.
-This might possibly be because it is much easier and faster to test the early parts of the genetic algorithm.
+This might possibly be because it is much easier and faster to test the early parts of the genetic algorithm, or because I'm over-engineering the code in an attempt to overcome this problem.
-- The speed of the learning process is highly random for each new population, and I keep inadvertantly skipping the populations that progress slowly at the beginning.
+- The speed of the learning process is highly random for each new population, and I keep inadvertantly skipping the populations that progress slowly at the beginning or progress faster in the middle.
 - The levels are too long for the algorithm to work as expected.
 This is a limitation of the algorithm.

-Regardless of why this is happening, this can be overcome by letting the script run for exponentially longer times.